The best ways to use Birthdays as Lucky Lottery Numbers

 You could also split your birth year into two numbers, 19 and 65.

 This gives you 6 numbers: 7, 30, 37, 19, 65.

 What to Do if You Were Born After 1969/70

 Of course, using your birth year in this way won’t work if it’s over 69 (Powerball) or 70 (Mega Millions).
-In that case, you can add the numbers.
+In that case, you should add the numbers together.

 For example, if you were born in 1984, you could add the last two digits: 8 + 4 = 12.

 To get a higher number, add all the numbers as single digits: 1 + 9 + 8 + 4 = 22.